marhop/pandoc-unicode-math/README.md

 ## Building from source

-This filter is written in Haskell.
+These filters are written in Haskell.
 It is recommended to use [Stack] for building.
 Install Stack, the [pkg-config] tool and the [PCRE] library (these are required by one of the used Haskell libraries, namely the pcre-heavy package).
-On Debian:
+For example on Debian:

     # apt install haskell-stack pkg-config libpcre++-dev